Professor Robert Hahn

 Distinguished Teacher, Outstanding Scholar

-Robert A. Hahn, Professor of Philosophy, Emeritus, taught for almost 50 years, and enjoyed his last 42 years of his career in the College of Liberal Arts at Southern Illinois University Carbondale.
+Robert A. Hahn, Professor of Philosophy, Emeritus, has taught for almost 50 years, and enjoyed the last 42 years of his career in the College of Liberal Arts at Southern Illinois University Carbondale.
+He currently teaches courses in Ancient Philosophy in Yale University’s Alumni College.

 As an acting professor of archaeology, now Emeritus, Professor Hahn was granted the license by the Greek Ministry of Culture, for more than 40 years, to lead groups at archaeological sites and museums.